TrueGoric/k8s-insider/README.md

 # k8s-insider
 A zero-config way to access you kubernetes cluster network

-## What
+## Overview
 Originally a workaround that got out of hand, k8s-insider is a one-stop-shop for accessing your development kubernetes cluster networked resources.

-Powered by WireGuard and Rust.
+The app works by deploying an operator to the cluster and applying CRDs with network and tunnel definitions, which are then reconciled by the operator pods.
+After networks and tunnels are applied to the cluster and reconciled, the CLI app reads their state and generates and/or applies WireGuard configurations on the user's machine.

+`Network` and `Tunnel` CRDs are namespaced and can be RBACed easily.
+The traffic is routed through separate _router_ pods and can be shaped with network policies.

 ## Features
  - Multiple networks per cluster